Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The space--time clusters

+A space--time cluster of the trajectory $(\sigma_{\L,t})_{t\geq0}$ is a maximal connected component of space--time points.
+For $u\leq s\in\R^+$, we denote by $\STC(u,s)$ the space--time clusters of the trajectory restricted to the time interval $[u,s]$.
+Sometimes we deal with a specific initial condition $\alpha$ and boundary conditions ${\zeta}$.
+We denote by $\STC(\s^{\alpha,{\zeta}}_{\L,t},s\leq t\leq u)$ the space--time clusters of the trajectory of the process $(\s^{\alpha,{\zeta}}_{\L,t})_{t\geq0}$ restricted to the time interval $[u,s]$.
 The graphical construction updates the configuration in two different places independently until a space--time cluster connects the two places.
-We state next a refinement of Lemma 2 of \cite{DS1}, which allows to compare processes defined in different volumes or with different boundary conditions via the graphical construction described in section~\ref{graphi}. \begin{lemma} Let $\L$ be a subset of $\Z^d$ and let $\z$ be a boundary condition on $\L$.
-Let $x$ be a site of the exterior boundary of $\L$ such that $\z(x)=+1$.
-If $\cC$ is a $\STC$ for the dynamics in $\L$ with $\z$ as boundary conditions and $\cC$ is such that $x$ is not the neighbour of a point of $\cC$, then $\cC$ is also a $\STC$ for the dynamics in $\L$ with $\z^x$ as boundary conditions. \end{lemma} \bpr We denote by $\alpha$ the initial configuration.
+We state next a refinement of Lemma 2 of \cite{DS1}, which allows us to compare processes defined in different volumes or with different boundary conditions via the graphical construction described in Section~\ref{graphi}. \begin{lemma} Let $\L$ be a subset of $\Z^d$, and let ${\zeta}$ be a boundary condition on~$\L$.
+Let $x$ be a site of the exterior boundary of $\L$ such that ${\zeta}(x)=+1$.
+If $\cC$ is a $\STC$ for the dynamics in $\L$ with ${\zeta}$ as boundary conditions, and $\cC$ is such that $x$ is not the neighbor of a point of $\cC$, then $\cC$ is also a $\STC$ for the dynamics in $\L$ with ${\zeta}^x$ as boundary conditions. \end{lemma} \begin{pf} We denote by $\alpha$ the initial configuration.
 From the coupling, we have

-Let $\cC$ be a $\STC$ in $\STC(\s^{\alpha,\z}_{\L,t},s\leq t\leq u)$ and suppose that $\cC$ does not belong to $\STC(\smash{\s^{\alpha,\z^x}_{\L,t}},s\leq t\leq u)$.
+Let $\cC$ be a $\STC$ in $\STC(\s^{\alpha,{\zeta}}_{\L,t},s\leq t\leq u)$ and suppose that $\cC$ does not belong to $\STC(\s^{\alpha,{\zeta}^x}_{\L,t},s\leq t\leq u)$.
 Necessarily, there exists a space--time point $(y,t)$ such that